microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

     ![Screenshot non-compliance message](./Non_compliance_message.png)

 - Next move to the "Review + create" tab and click "Create" to assign the policy.

+- If you want to use **Powershell as an alternative method** to assign the policy, then the following procedure accomplishes the same as the portal method explained above.
+    - create a policy parameter file, e.g. parameters.json
+    ```javascript
+    {
+      "IncludeArcMachines":{
+        "value":"true"
+      },
+      "ApplicationName": {
+        "value":"nano"
+      }
+    }
+    ```
+    - Run the following powershell commands
+    ```powershell
+    $ResourceGroup = Get-AzResourceGroup -Name 'ArcBox-Levelup'
+    $Policy = Get-AzPolicyDefinition -BuiltIn | Where-Object {$_.Properties.DisplayName -eq 'Audit Linux machines that have the specified applications installed'}
+    New-AzPolicyAssignment -Name '(Arc Levelup) Audit Linux machines with python3 installed' -PolicyDefinition $Policy -Scope $ResourceGroup.ResourceId -PolicyParameter .\parameters.json
+    ```

 #### Task 2: Examine the policy compliance